the-catman/objectab/README.md

 ## Is it like JSON?

 * In a way, yes.
-However, JSON is way more versatile, readable, less buggy, and less prone to errors.
+However, JSON is way more versatile (in the sense that everyone knows what it is), readable, less buggy, and less prone to errors.
 However, it is quite slow and the output is very large.
-JSON is also not natively a text to bytecode encoder, which means that you have to use something like `TextEncoder` to transform the JSON output to a Uint8Array, which takes too much time for me.
+JSON is also not natively a text to bytecode encoder, which means that you have to use something like `TextEncoder` to transform the JSON output to a Uint8Array.

 ## Is it efficient?